How Hills Affect Racecar Braking

 The goal was to modify the longitudinal acceleration figures so that, no matter how hilly the race track, you could still use the peak longitudinal acceleration theory for your braking assessment.

-As with anything engineering (it seems!) once you look into it a bit, it rapidly becomes more complex than you initially anticipated.
+As with anything engineering (it seems!), once you look into it a bit, it rapidly becomes more complex than you initially anticipated.
 Adding to the above caveats are the (potential) effects of weight transfer, condition of the brakes (i.e. temperatures), tyre temperatures/pressures and even the rate of brake pedal application.

 I decided to keep it simple and just see what came out.

-My thought was try something knowing and acknowledging there are limitations but with the aim of seeing if I could still help you do something useful with the data so many of you have.
+My thought was to try something knowing and acknowledging there are limitations but with the aim of seeing if I could still help you do something useful with the data so many of you have.

 Firstly What Is Actually Going On?

-Gravity sneaks into your racecar’s acceleration measurements on hills.
+The big thing is that gravity sneaks into your racecar’s acceleration measurements on hills.